These cool NASA animations of Saturn show its spectacular light shows. These are converted from observation of the Hubble Space Telescope.

 The aurorae of Saturn are highly variable.
-Their location and brightness strongly depends on the Solar wind pressure: the aurorae become brighter and move closer to the poles when the Solar wind pressure increases.
+Their location and brightness strongly depend on the Solar wind pressure: the aurorae become brighter and move closer to the poles when the Solar wind pressure increases.

 Saturn is turning into a favorite spot in the Solar System for these kinds of animations because, well, it's scenic.
 Expect more of these animations.